sihensel/dotfiles/README.md

 git clone https://github.com/sihensel/dotfiles.git
 ```

-There is no wallpaper included, Awesome looks for `~/wallpapers/wall.jpg`.
+There is no wallpaper included, the window manager looks for `~/wallpapers/wall.jpg`.
-This can be configured in [theme.lua](awesome/themes/groovebox/theme.lua#L42).
+This can be configured in [theme.lua](awesome/themes/groovebox/theme.lua#L42) for awesome or [process.sh](river/process.sh) for river.
-Use `Super + s` to see all available shortcuts.

 ### Install Script